drush-ops/drush/docs/config-exporting.md

 ## Ignoring Development Modules

-If you have a certain list of modules that should only be enabled on the deveopment or staging server, then this may be done with the built-in `--skip-modules` option in the config-export and config-import commands.
+If you have a certain list of modules that should only be enabled on the development or staging server, then this may be done with the built-in `--skip-modules` option in the config-export and config-import commands.